-Cabernet Franc, Merlot, Norton, Petit Manseng, Petit Verdot, Tannat, Viognier.
+Cabernet Franc, Merlot, Norton, Petit Manseng, and Petit Verdot.

-We currently grow seven varietals in our vineyard: Cabernet Franc, Merlot, Norton, Petit Manseng, Petit Verdot, Tannat, and Viognier.
-The first vines were planted in April 2012, with 1100 plants each of Petit Manseng, Petit Verdot, and Viognier.
+We currently grow five varietals in our vineyard: Cabernet Franc, Merlot, Norton, Petit Manseng, and Petit Verdot.
+The first vines were planted in April 2012, with 1100 plants each of Petit Manseng and Petit Verdot.
 In May 2013, the fence was extended towards the west and rows of Cabernet Franc and Merlot were added.
-We currently have 7.2 acres under vine.
+In May 2022, we will add 0.5 acres each of Merlot and Petit Manseng for a total of 7.3 acres under vine.

 About the Grapes

-Cabernet Franc – Cabernet Franc has become a very popular red grape in Virginia thanks to its production in the vineyard and the beautiful wines being crafted from it.
-We love the raspberry, violet, and black pepper notes it lends to our Unite’ Reserve.
+Cabernet Franc – Cabernet Franc has become a very popular red grape in Virginia thanks to its performance in the vineyard and the beautiful wines being crafted from it.
+We love the raspberry, violet, and black pepper notes it lends to our Unité Reserve.

 Petit Manseng – This is our winemaker’s favorite white grape.
 Strong vineyard performance, intense aromatics, and lively acidity make Petit Manseng a perfect fit for Virginia.

 Petit Verdot – This is a later ripening red grape and the final component to our Unité Reserve.
 Petit Verdot provides the tannic structure and backbone needed to allow our Estate blend to age gracefully.